greenelab/meta-review/README.md

-# Deep Review Collaborative Workflow and Manubot System
+# Open collaborative writing with Manubot

 <!-- usage note: edit the H1 title above to personalize the manuscript -->